White Horse Pictures: History

 The following year, White Horse Pictures co-produced with Paradine Productions a six-part Sky Studios documentary series David Frost Vs, anchored around interviews with journalist and television host David Frost.
 David Frost Vs aired in the UK in February 2025 and was acquired by MSNBC Films for the US, where it aired in April 2025.
 White Horse Pictures produced a documentary about the ventriloquist and children's entertainer Shari Lewis and her famous puppet, Lamb Chop, Shari & Lamb Chop, directed Lisa D'Apolito.
 The film debuted at Doc NYC and the North American distribution rights were acquired by Kino Lorber, who began releasing the film in limited theatrical release in July 2025.
 White Horse Pictures was the sales agent on a documentary commissioned by CBC about the Lilith Fair festival, Lilith Fair: Building a Mystery, directed by Ally Pankiw and produced by Dan Levy.
 The film was acquired by ABC News Studios, and had its world premiere at the 50th Toronto International Film Festival in September 2025, followed by a release on CBC in Canada on September 17, with Hulu & Disney+ in the US and Disney+ internationally on September 21.

-Recently, it was announced that White Horse Pictures is producing, alongside The Kennedy/Marshall Company, an upcoming authorized Apple TV+ documentary on Fleetwood Mac, directed and produced by Frank Marshall and written by Mark Monroe.
-White Horse Pictures has recently produced a documentary on keyboardist, singer and songwriter Billy Preston, Billy Preston: That's The Way God Planned It directed by Paris Barclay which debuted at SXSW; and an upcoming documentary on beloved actor Gene Wilder directed by Chris Smith.
+White Horse Pictures produced a documentary on keyboardist, singer and songwriter Billy Preston, Billy Preston: That's The Way God Planned It, directed by Paris Barclay.
+The film opened in select North American markets in 2026, with the U.S theatrical premiere beginning February 20 at the Film Forum in New York City.
+Later in 2026, White Horse Pictures also produced a documentary on Pete Townshend of The Who entitled Pete Townshend: Behind Blue Eyes, co-directed by Frank Marshall and Nigel Sinclair, and written by Cassidy Hartmann, which had its world premiere at the 53rd edition of the Telluride Film Festival.
+White Horse Pictures is also producing an upcoming documentary on actor Gene Wilder directed by Chris Smith, entitled Wilder, set to have its world premiere at the 34th Hamptons International Film Festival in October 2026.

+\White Horse Pictures is slated to release the first authorized feature-length documentary on English rock band Def Leppard, entitled Long Live Def Leppard, directed by Jeff Feuerzeig.
+The North American rights were acquired by Bleecker Street's event cinema division Crosswalk, with a plan to release the film theatrically in early 2027.

+It was announced that White Horse Pictures is producing, alongside The Kennedy/Marshall Company, an upcoming authorized Apple TV+ documentary on Fleetwood Mac, directed and produced by Frank Marshall and written by Mark Monroe.